2i2c-org/docs/admin/configuration/login.md

 3. [*ORCID*](https://orcid.org/).
 Everyone who has published a paper has one of these, and anyone else can easily sign up.
 Almost exclusively used by researchers.

-4. ???.
-We could probably support other authentication providers, depending on your specific needs and the provider's complexity.
+4. `<a different provider>`.
+We may be able to support other authentication providers, depending on your specific needs and the provider's complexity.
 Please reach out to us if none of these 3 work.

 We will ask you what provider you want when we set up the hub.
-We can change the provider after the fact, but only if absolutely strictly necessary.
+We can change the provider after the fact, but only if absolutely necessary.

 ## Authorization